MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 - You can analyze pain points that customers express during the call and coach your sellers to address to handle the customer conversations well.
 - You can analyze why customers are expressing these pain points and identify selling opportunities by addressing the gaps that are causing pain points.

-The following image is an example of how the customer sentiment section is displayed:
+The following image is an example of how the customer sentiment insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Customer sentiment](media/si-app-customer-sentiment.png  "Customer sentiment")

-In this example, you can see that 43% of calls have higher than average negative customer sentiment.
+In this example, you can see that 43% of calls have higher than the average negative customer sentiment.
 The doughnut chart shows the percentage of calls that are positive, neutral, and negative.

 ### Brands detected

 This insight helps to discover new products and brands that customers are speaking about in sales calls, which they never spoke of in previous calls.
 These brands and products are not defined in the application (tracked keywords and competitors) and the application uses Microsoft Bing's knowledge repository to identify the brands and products to display.
 Using this insight, you can identify if any competitor brands are mentioned on the sales calls and update your sales strategies accordingly.

-The following image is an example of how the brands detected section is displayed:
+The following image is an example of how the brands detected insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![New brands detected](media/si-app-brands-detected.png  "New brands detected")